sjspielman/UTbiocomputing2015/Lessons/python1.md

 5
 ```

 All variables have a certain **type**.
 The variable type deterines what can be done with the variable itself.
-Some basic types include,
+Standard python types include the following,

 Variable Type   | Description | Casting
 ---------|--------------|---------